Encryption

 KBC::ProjectSecure::ENCODEDSTRING

-The Content-Type header is used to distinguish between treating the body as a string (text/plain) or JSON (application/json).
+The Content-Type header in the request differentiates whether the body is treated as a string (text/plain) or JSON (application/json).

 Console screenshot